nagasudhirpulla/taming_python/blog/skills/folium_bubble_map.md

 In this post we will learn how to draw a bubble map from excel data using **pandas** and **folium** python libraries

 ## Challenge
-* Plot the capacities of imaginary power plants on a geographical bubble map
+* Plot the capacities of power plants provided in an excel file on a geographical bubble map
-*
+* The bubbles of wind plants will be blue and bubbles of solar plants will be red
+* When user clicks on a bubble, the information shou

 The whole program can be broken down into the following tasks
 * Read the data from excel